stevejhiggs/gulp-webpack-typescript-pipeline/README.md

   }
 }
 ```
-and a gulp file that looks like
+and a gulp file that contains:

 ```
 const gulp = require('gulp');